 North Of Mombasa

-Nyali Beach is the first beach to the north of Mombasa, and easily accessible from there.
+NYALI BEACHNyali Beach is the first beach to the north of Mombasa, and easily accessible from there.
 It’s a long straight stretch mainly taken up by hotels.
 Some of the most popular North Coast beach hotels are located here.
 The shopping centre at Nyali has a big Nakumatt supermarket, an internet cafĂ© and a good book store

 The reef located 2 kilometers from the beach, has created a kind of lagoon, which makes it a good place for kite surfing and other water sports.
 A lot of activities are offered both by the hotels and other vendors.